 Eastern Food Bazaar is a melting pot of all eastern cuisines as much as an experience in itself.
 If you like to meet all kinds of various cultures, this is the place you must visit.
 On the brimming streets of the former fruit market, you’ll find authentic Indian food as well as Chinese, or Turkish.
 The variety of languages spoken blends with all kinds of people dining there.
 Don’t expect high class restaurants though.
 This ultimate street food experience lures the businessmen as well as the travellers, students or local families.
 The price range is also interesting.
 The generous portions vary from 20 to 30 ZAR (1 to 2 EUR) per person.
 It’s your chance to taste the authentic Cape Town atmosphere as well as the food.

-With two oceans meeting in Cape Town, there are plenty of possibilities for your perfect lazy day at the beach.
+In Cape Town, there are plenty of possibilities for your perfect lazy day at the beach.
 You can choose from the family-suited False Bay, fancy Atlantic Seaboard or more secluded Nordhoek Beach.

 It’s true you should be cautious when setting off into the Cape Town bustling streets at night.
 However, if you stick to the tourist places and stay with your group, there’s no reason not to enjoy an evening with your friends.